stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/08-tracing.md

 [SCREENSHOT]

+Select `istio-ingress` from the _Service_ dropdown menu, change the value of **Limit Results** to `200` and click **Find Traces**:

+[SCREENSHOT]

+In the top right corner, a duration vs. time scatter plot gives a visual representation of the results, showing how and when each service was accessed, with drill-down capability.
+The bottom right includes a list of all spans that were traced over the last hour (limited to 200).

-If you click on the top (most recent) trace, you should see the details corresponding to your latest refresh of the `/productpage`.
+If you click on the top (most recent) trace, you should see the details corresponding to a recent access to `/productpage`.
 The page should look something like this:

 [SCREENSHOT]

 As you can see, the trace is comprised of spans, where each span corresponds to a BookInfo service invoked during the execution of a `/productpage` request.
-Although every service has the same label, `istio-proxy`, because the tracing is being done by the Istio sidecar (Envoy proxy) which wraps the call to the actual service, the label of the destination (to the right) identifies the service for which the time is represented by each line.

-The first line represents the external call to the `productpage` service.
+The first line represents the external call to the entry point of our application controlled by `istio-ingress`.
+It in thrn calls the `productpage` service.
 Each line below represents the internal calls to the other services to construct the result, including the time it took for each service to respond.

+[SCREENSHOT]

 To demonstrate the value of tracing, let's inject some faults into our app and discover them via tracing!